sam0x17/macro_magic/README.md

 Normal users of the crate should not need this feature, however it is quite useful if things go wrong for some reason.

+### Indirect

+The "indirect" feature is disabled by default.
+When this feature is disabled, only `#[export_tokens]`, `import_tokens!` and `re_export_tokens_const!` will be available and the `read_namespace!` and `import_tokens_indirect!` macros will not be compiled.
+When "indirect" is enabled, all of these macros will be available and you will be able to do indirect imports and read namespaces.
+Namespaces and indirect imports are _only_ supported when the "indirect" feature is enabled.

 ## Overhead

 Because the automatically generated constants created by `#[export_tokens]` are only used in a